benjaminholloway/CTP-OSCE/Boo-Gen/README.md

 ## Boo-Gen!

-This is just a little helper that takes a saved HTTP request from a file and then uses that to generate an HTTP Boofuzz script.
-It has been updated to handle POST requests and fuzz the post data.
+This has been folked from h0mbre's boo-gen and has a couple of slight changes that allow it to create a python script to fuzz over https

 ## Usage

 `boo-gen.py request.txt <method> <output filename(optional)>`